AmmanVMS/space.api/README.md

     * * * * * /home/pi/space.api/check_status.job
     ```

+Done.
+Now, the Raspberry Pi checks the status every minute and
+uploads it to GitHub.
+You can check if it works by reading the created log file.

 ## Hardware setup

 See [Using Switch with Raspberry Pi – Python](https://electrosome.com/using-switch-raspberry-pi/).
 You can also adjust the scripts.

 ![image](https://user-images.githubusercontent.com/564768/179254745-3d816c42-57bd-415f-a971-402d4f052f74.png)

+You can edit the script to change whether a pressed switch means open or closed.